 Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the logistics sector.
 As there is a large number of startups working on a wide variety of solutions, we want to share our insights with you.
-This time, we are taking a look at 5 promising Internet of Things (IoT) startups.
+This time, we are taking a look at 5 promising Internet of Things (IoT) startups impacting logistics and supply chains.

 For our 5 top picks, we used a data-driven startup scouting approach to identify the most relevant solutions globally.
 The Global Startup Heat Map below highlights 5 interesting examples out of 258 relevant solutions.
 Depending on your specific needs, your top picks might look entirely different.